seabopo/psStress/README.md

 [/public/Start-Stressing.ps1](https://github.com/seabopo/psStress/blob/main/public/Start-Stressing.ps1)
 file, which is the module's main entrypoint.

-A variety of Windows and Docker examples are available in the [/psStress-tests.ps1](https://github.com/seabopo/psStress/blob/main/psStress-tests.ps1) file.
+A variety of Windows and Docker usage examples are available in the [/psStress-tests.ps1](https://github.com/seabopo/psStress/blob/main/psStress-tests.ps1) file.

 A Windows Nano Server image of this module is available here: